 In many cases, a judge will review information such as which parent had historically spent more time with the child prior to the divorce, which parent has a better plan for child care and transportation needs, and where any siblings live.
 Visitation plans are designed to maintain a beneficial and loving relationship between the child and both parents.
 If you’re going through a custody case, make sure you have help from a child custody lawyer in Bellevue.

-If You Need Legal Help, Call Our Bellevue Firm Today
+If You Need Legal Help, Call Our Bellevue Law Firm

 If you believe you need legal representation in your divorce and/or child custody proceedings, we're happy to help.
 Simply call our Bellevue office at 425-460-0550 to schedule a confidential consultation.
 You can also schedule a consultation with a child Seattle custody lawyer at our firm by completing our contact form.
 We take great pride in helping families throughout the challenging process of completing a divorce and establishing a healthy parenting plan for the future.